 HITA NOTE

-Step 1 – We are adding recordings to the live 24/7 stream weekly building a library of high quality mixes keeping things fresh for the HITA listeners.
+Step 1 – We are continually adding new recordings to our 24/7 live stream, building a growing library of high-quality mixes and keeping the sound fresh for you, the HITA listeners.

-Step 3 – We will introduce one off special online events, where a unique global lineup of Big HITA DJs will play for you creating truly unmissable events to remember.
+Step 3 – We will roll out special online and in-person events, bringing together a global lineup of standout HITA DJs for truly memorable, unmissable sessions.

 WE WORK WITH